 For the next few years I explored questions of truth, language, and data in the early Internet era.
 I wrote computer programs to highlight ambiguities in social systems that we usually trust at face value.

 I learned how to present and critique work, and dipped into the world of conceptual fine art.
-Ultimately, I couldn’t figure out a long-term career as an artist (this pre-dated NFTs by about 15 years), but these experiences completely changed my way of thinking.
+Ultimately, I couldn’t figure out a long-term career as an artist, but these experiences completely changed my way of thinking.

 Here’s a selection of my favorite work from that era.